All across the world women consider different skin tones

 wear giant hats, and sport long sleeves-even in the summer-wherever they go to

 protect their skin from being exposed to the sun.
-If you are tan, people assume
+If you are

 you work outside in un